plasma-mobile/docs/Workflow.md

 This document describes some workflows central to Plasma Phone development.

 * Accessing packages through OBS
-* Setting up the SDK to build packages locally
+* Setting up the SDK to...
+* Build packages locally
 * Hacking-Testing workflow (TODO)
 * Building new images (TODO)
 * Branching and updating packages (TODO)